Brik Design System

 Pack lifecycle

-• Brik has 3+ clients in it, OR
+1. Brik has 3 or more active clients in that vertical, OR

 See Industries → Dental for a fully-fleshed reference pack.